MakerDockio/oxrs-flasher/README.md

 - A compatible OXRS device
 - A USB connection between your device and your computer
-- A modern web browser (Chrome, Firefox, Edge, etc.)
+- A modern web browser (Chrome, Edge)

 ## Support